Kendi-Nceene/alx-low_level_programming/0x09-static_libraries/README.md

 # Task 0.
 A library is not a luxury but one of the necessities of life

-libmy.a: C Static library containing all the functions listed below:
+Create the static library libmy.a containing all the functions listed below:

+# libmy.a: C Static library

 int _putchar(char c);